culturing/poems/Poems/2025-11-20/05 Spelunking.md

 You did, when you opened the door.
 I have touched the floor,
 and you cried out for more,
-but you must decide what follows.
+but what follows is up to you.

 --